-Barclays CTA Index is an unweighted index which attempts to measure the performance of the Commodity Trading Advisor (“CTA”) industry.
+Barclay CTA Index is an equally weighted index which attempts to measure the performance of the Commodity Trading Advisor (“CTA”) industry.
 The Index measures the combined performance of all CTAs reporting to Barclay Trading Group who have more than 4 years past performance.
 Fees and transaction costs are reflected.

 Bloomberg Barclays U.S. Aggregate Bond Index is a broad-based bond index comprised of government, corporate, mortgage and asset-back issues rated investment grade or higher.

 Barclay BTOP50 Index seeks to replicate the overall composition of the managed futures industry with regard to trading style and overall market exposure.
 The BTOP50 employs a top-down approach in selecting its constituents.
 The largest investable trading advisor programs, as measured by assets under management, are selected for inclusion in the BTOP50.
 In each calendar year the selected trading advisors represent, in aggregate, no less than 50% of the investable assets of the Barclay CTA Universe.